About attribution reports

 Often, the "last click" before a conversion gets all the credit.
-But there are also little helpers that might have also guided your customers towards that conversion.
+But along the way, other clicks and impressions might've guided your customers towards that conversion.
 Two numbers can help you see that fuller picture:

 - Click-assisted conversions: All the conversions assisted by clicks – except for the last click – for each keyword.